 For all your Rural Law needs, including Farm Succession Planning and Rural Estate Plans contact the team at Aitken Lawyers.

-Farm Succession Plan & Tax Planning
+Farm Succession Plan and Tax Planning

 Tax planning for the future is an important element in any farm succession plan.
 When you transfer your farming business or assets to the next generation, you may trigger tax liabilities.
 Eligibility for tax relief often requires meeting very specific criteria, so it is important to understand the likely tax consequences of your retirement and of your death in your farm succession plan.

-Some examples of tax relief available to farmers include:
+Examples of tax relief available to farmers include:

 - A full exemption from stamp duty on transfers of land used for primary production to the next generation;

 - A partial capital gains tax main residence exemption for for up to 2 hectares of land used as your main residence and predominately for private or domestic purposes;

 - Small business capital gains tax retirement concessions for small businesses with an aggregate turnover of less than $2m, such as:

 - The 15-year exemption– If your business has continuously owned an active asset for 15 years and you’re aged 55 or over and are retiring or permanently incapacitated, you may not have an assessable capital gain when you transfer the asset.

 - 50% active asset reduction– If you do not qualify for the 15 year exemption, you may be able to reduce the capital gain on an active asset by 50% (in addition to the 50% CGT discount if you’ve owned it for 12 months or more).